shubhamat/dgo/README.md

     5. cows:        An array of IP addresses of other cows in the herd.

+#dgo/hcrux

+hcrux horcruxizes a file across N cows.
+In simple terms, it takes a file and splits in N pieces and stores each piece  on different node.
+A file can be joined only if all the nodes containing the pieces are online.
+Each node stores the following information about each piece:
+    1. Hash of filename/content.
+    2. Sequence Number and Size of the piece stored locally.

+When a node comes up, it broadcasts a query for the file.
+Any node that has a piece of the file, responds back.
+Once all the pieces have been found the querying node requests the data from nodes and assembles the file together.

 # dgo/dht

 The dht project is an implementation of a light weight Dynamic Hash Table.